acadadev/rosrider_gz/README.md

 ## 🛠️ Instructions for Simulation Setup

-This guide will help you set up the **ROSRider simulation environment.** To setup the software in your computer. enter the following commands:
+This guide will help you set up the **ROSRider simulation environment.** To setup the software in your computer, enter the following commands:

 ```commandline
 mkdir -p ~/rosrider_ws/src